matteoGuidotti/Video-Thumbnails-Maker/README.md

 ```

 To run this application, it is important to have Python 3.10+ and [Pipenv](https://pipenv.readthedocs.io/en/latest/) installed locally.
-If you have then, when configuring the application you can issue the following command to set the Python virtual environment,
+If you have them, when configuring the application you can issue the following command to set the Python virtual environment,
 so to obtain an environment in which all the required dependencies are satisified:

 ```bash